TheOdinProject/curriculum/react/react_introduction_rewrite.md

 If you need more convincing, the recent [2022 StackOverflow Developer Survey](https://survey.stackoverflow.co/2022/#section-most-popular-technologies-web-frameworks-and-technologies) should be reason enough to get excited about learning React.
 Still unsure?
 Check out [this article on why you should learn React](https://laptrinhx.com/top-10-reasons-why-you-should-learn-react-right-now-3718263995/).

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

-1. If you haven't already, browse through the <a href="https://reactjs.org/"> React Website </a>.
+1. If you haven't already, browse through the [React Website](https://reactjs.org/).
 Don't go too indepth and dive into documentation however do read the introduction/homepage to gage an idea of how React works.

-2. Read this <a href="https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/"> FreeCodeCamp article </a> discussing the differences between a Javascript Library and a Framework
+2. Read this [FreeCodeCamp article](https://www.freecodecamp.org/news/the-difference-between-a-framework-and-a-library-bd133054023f/) discussing the differences between a Javascript Library and a Framework

-3. Lastly, skim this <a href="https://www.peerbits.com/blog/reasons-to-choose-reactjs-for-your-web-development-project.html">in-depth article</a> which explains the major benefits of using React.
+3. Lastly, skim this [in-depth article](https://www.peerbits.com/blog/reasons-to-choose-reactjs-for-your-web-development-project.html) which explains the major benefits of using React.
 </div>

 ### Knowledge Check